Garden City, New York: United States Senate

 Like the rest of New York, Garden City is represented in the United States Senate by Charles E. Schumer (D) and Kirsten Gillibrand (D).

 Politics

-Garden City has long been a bastion for the Republican Party, giving Republicans in local, statewide, and national races large margins of the vote.
-In the 2024 United States presidential election, the majority of Garden City voters voted for Donald J. Trump (R).
+Garden City has long been a bastion of the Republican Party, giving Republicans in local, statewide, and national races large margins of the vote.
+In the 2024 United States presidential election, Donald Trump (R) won a majority of the vote in Garden City.